 Get started now!

 David is the founder of Drone Launch Academy.
 He holds his FAA Advanced Ground Instructor certificate, FAA Private Pilot certificate, and FAA Remote Pilot certificate.

-He’s had the chance to teach over 18,000 students (and counting!) all about how to make drones useful in today's world and can’t wait to teach you all about starting your very own successful drone business.
+Through Drone Launch Academy he’s had the chance to impact over 30,000 students (and counting!) all about how to make drones useful in today's world and can’t wait to teach you all about starting your very own successful drone business.